aces/Loris-MRI/docs/scripts_md/batch_run_pipeline_qc_face_script.md

 # DESCRIPTION

-This script runs the creation of 3D rendering QC images on multiple MINC files.
+This script creates the 3D rendering QC images on multiple MINC files.
-The list of MINC files to use to generate those 3D JPEG images are provided through a text file (e.g. `list_of_files.txt` with one file path per line.
+The list of MINC files to use to generate those 3D JPEG images are provided through a text file (e.g. `list_of_files.txt` with one file path per line).

-An example of what a `list_of_files.txt` might contain for 3 files to use to create a 3D JPEG rendering of a scan: to be defaced:
+An example of what a `list_of_files.txt` might contain for 3 files to use to create a 3D JPEG rendering of a scan to be defaced:
  /data/project/data/assembly/123456/V01/mri/processed/MINC\_deface/project\_123456\_V01\_t1w\_001\_t1w-defaced\_001.mnc
  /data/project/data/assembly/123456/V01/mri/processed/MINC\_deface/project\_123456\_V01\_t1w\_002\_t1w-defaced\_001.mnc
  /data/project/data/assembly/123456/V01/mri/processed/MINC\_deface/project\_123456\_V01\_t2w\_001\_t2w-defaced\_001.mnc